persapiens/Course/HW/HW-V.md

   nameserver 8.8.4.4
   ```

-Add the following required components to your project by editing the `postcustomize()` function inside lib/provider/vf.js.
+3) Add the following required components to your project by editing the `postcustomize()` function inside lib/provider/vf.js.
 You will want to take advantage of the `sshExe` command wrapper to send commands to the VM.

 * Install nodejs and git
 * Clone https://github.com/CSC-DevOps/App
 * Install the npm packages for App

-Add a new command by creating a ssh.js inside the commands directory.
+4) Add a new command by creating a ssh.js inside the commands directory.
-When running `v ssh` it should ssh into your VM.
+When running `v ssh` it should provide an interactive ssh session into your VM.

 * Implement and demonstrate running `v ssh`.
 * Manually run `node main.js start 9000`.